bcolemutech/dol-project-site/Features/Maps.md

 #### Burgs

+1. Determine population for all burgs.
+   1. get largest and smallest population.
+   2. Subtract the smallest from every city.
+   3. Multiply max population by 3.
+   4. Divide the smallest by 3.
+   5. subtract the adjusted min from the adjusted max.
+   6. spin through all burgs and adjust population based on the adjusted min and max.
+2. Identify City of Light:
+   1. Find the largest capitol city.
+   2. Increase the size of the city 3x.
+   3. Mark the city as the City of Light.
-1. Determine burg size.
+3. Determine burg size for all burgs.
    - hamlet = 0 > 100
    - village = 100 > 1000
    - town = 1000 > 5000
    - city = 5000 > 25000
    - metropolis = 25000 > 100000
    - megalopolis = 100000+

-2. Based on size determine number of quality slots using fibonacci sequence.
+4. Based on size determine number of quality slots using fibonacci sequence.
    - hamlet
      - 1 common
    - village